dorana/RazorEnhancedScripts/README.md

 If the player is poisoned the script will instead use spells such as Cure or Cleanse By Fire.
 Support for Cleansing Winds, Gift of Renewal and Gift of Life is coming shortly

+## CasterTrain

+A rather simple script in itsself.
+Load thr script, enter the target Skill level of each caster related skills you want to train, and the script will automatically train them for you.

+A full LRC suit is recommended, as the script will not check for reagents.
+The script has built in safety for killing yourself and it will meditate when needed.

+Supported skills are:
+- Magery
+- Necromancy
+- Chivalry
+- Mysticism
+- Spellweaving

+The following skills will gain naturally if not locked
+- Focus
+- Meditation